gdela/socomo/readme.md

 ## Quick Start

-Try it now on your code, for a project build with maven do this:
+Try it now on your code!
+For a project build with maven do this:

 ```bash
 mvn pl.gdela:socomo-maven:display